QR4.3.5 Where is the Anti-matter?

 3) Matter and anti-matter equally, but matter somehow overcame the anti-matter?

-Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have ever been seen.
-The current view is that the big bang made equal amounts of matter and anti-matter, but then matter somehow overcame anti-matter to give our universe.
-That no evidence supports this belief is called a mystery of physics:
+Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have been seen, so it assumes the big bang made equal amounts of matter and anti-matter, then the former somehow overcame the latter to give our universe.
+That no evidence supports this view is called a mystery of physics:

 Figure 4.7.
 Rotation in and on space

 What then does a processing model conclude?
 A clockwise rotation in a space is anti-clockwise from the other side (Figure 4.7a), but a first-up rotation on a surface stays that way however it is viewed (Figure 4.7b).
-If our universe began with one photon, then it had to first vibrate up or down on the surface of space.
-And if it chose, say, to vibrate up first, then all its offspring would follow suit.
+If our universe began with one photon, then it had to first vibrate up or down on the surface of space, and either way, all its offspring would follow suit.

-It follows that our universe became matter not anti-matter based on how its first photon chose to vibrate.
-Light then evolved into matter only, not matter and anti-matter as the standard model assumes, so the anti-matter the standard model is trying to explain away never was.
-The first choice of the first photon made our universe matter, and from then on, anti-matter was a path not taken.
-Nothing about our universe explains why it is made of matter not anti-matter because that choice was made before it began.
+It follows that our universe became matter not anti-matter because the first photon chose to vibrate first up not down.
+Light then evolved into matter only, so the anti-matter the standard model tries to explain away never was.
+The first event of our universe made it matter and from then on, anti-matter was a path not taken.
+Nothing in our universe will ever explain why it is made of matter not anti-matter because that was decided when it began.

 Next